Last revised May 26, 2023.

 Panel X:

 Panel X – the Horse and Rider Panel – is another dramatic set of pictographs.
 Seeing Conway’s rice paper copy of this panel which he made in the late 1980s, I am struck by the degree to which they have faded.
-No longer visible is the cross above the fourth sphere; gone too is the louse in front of the horse.
-The human figure on the back of the horse is also much less clear than it was twenty-five years ago.
+No longer visible is the cross above the fourth sphere; gone too is the circle with lines emanating from it in front of the horse.
+It may represent the Megis shell which figures in the Migration Myth preserved by the Midewiwin, the select group of Ojibwe shamans.

 Apparently, the two arches at the bottom of the panel were once two concentric circles that encompassed the entire panel; the top part has flaked off in time and fallen into the lake.
 To the right of the panel are five horizontal lines, the meaning of which we will never really know.

 [The images above from Conway’s Spirits On Stone (used with the kind permission of the author) illustrate two of the techniques used to record the pictographs.
-The earlier method made use of by Dewdney involved placing wet rice paper over the pictograph and then copying them.
+The earlier method made use of by Dewdney involved placing wet rice paper over the pictograph and then copying it.
 It was eventually replaced in the 1970s by the use of clear acetate and acrylic paint to copy the rock paintings.]

 Barely visible these days is the cross whose base begins at the top of the fourth sphere and the canoe with a solitary paddler about halfway up on the left side.